-It was—and still is—considered a feat of engineering, and rightfully so: before the bridge was built, there was no easy way to cross the Saint Lawrence River.
-From the south, the only way to Québec City was via ferry or the frozen ice bridge that would form during the winter.
+The Québec Bridge was—and still is—considered a feat of engineering, and rightfully so: before the bridge was built, there was no easy way to cross the Saint Lawrence River.
+From the south, the only way to Québec City was via ferry or the frozen ice bridge that formed during the winter.

 A March 1897 article in the Québec Morning Chronicle notes, “The bridge question has again been revived after many years of slumber, and business men in Quebec seem hopeful that something will come of it, though the placing of a subsidy on the statute book is but a small part of the work to be accomplished, as some of its enthusiastic promoters will, ere long, discover.
 Both Federal and Provincial Governments seem disposed to contribute towards the cost, and the City of Quebec will also be expected to do its share.

 “Many of our people have objected to any contribution being given by the city unless the bridge is built opposite the town, and the CHRONICLE like every other good citizen of Quebec would prefer to see it constructed at Diamond Harbor, and has contended in the interests of the city for this site as long as there seemed to be any possibility of securing it there.
 It would still do so if it appeared that our people could have it at that site.
 A bridge at Diamond Harbor would, it estimated, cost at least eight millions.
 It would be very nice to have, with its double track, electric car track, and roads for vehicles and pedestrians, and would no doubt create a goodly traffic between the two towns, and be one of the show works of the continent.”